chgdev/training/JavaScript/arrays/README.md

 ## What is an iterable

-## What is the difference between an Array, a Set, and a Map?
+## What is the difference between Array, Set, and Map?

 ## What is the difference between a Map/Set and a WeakMap/WeakSet?